C-Suite Buy-In is Critical to Workplace IPV Programs

 What the evidence tells us

-6.5–10.3% of employees are currently experiencing IPV.
+- 6.5–10.3% of employees are currently experiencing IPV.

-11.8% of employees report knowingly working with someone who has been abusive toward a partner.
+- 11.8% of employees report knowingly working with someone who has been abusive toward a partner.

-24% of survivors report losing their jobs because of IPV (based on current or most recent employment).
+- 24% of survivors report losing their jobs because of IPV (based on current or most recent employment).

-26% of people causing harm report job loss linked to IPV-related performance and behaviour issues (primarily reflecting current or very recent employment).
+- 26% of people causing harm report job loss linked to IPV-related performance and behaviour issues (primarily reflecting current or very recent employment).

-Replacing an employee routinely costs 50–200% of annual salary, with some estimates as high as 400%.
+- Replacing an employee routinely costs 50–200% of annual salary, with some estimates as high as 400%.

 And this figure does not include additional costs, such as:

-Absenteeism and presenteeism
+- Absenteeism and presenteeism

-Workplace accidents and near misses
+- Workplace accidents and near misses

-Disability claims
+- Disability claims

-Legal and reputational risk
+- Legal and reputational risk

-How a TVI workplace IPV program helps
+How a TVI workplace IPV programme helps

-Catches risk upstream, for both survivors and those causing harm
+- Catches risk upstream, for both survivors and those causing harm

-Reduces turnover and replacement costs
+- Reduces turnover and replacement costs

-Minimizes absenteeism, presenteeism, and workplace incidents
+- Minimises absenteeism, presenteeism, and workplace incidents

-Strengthens trust and organizational culture
+- Strengthens trust and organisational culture

 But all of this is only possible when the C-suite treats IPV as a material operational risk, not just an HR issue.

-Leadership must commit resources, support interdisciplinary teams, and invest in prevention and intervention strategies.
+- Leadership must commit resources, support interdisciplinary teams, and invest in prevention and intervention strategies.

-Organizations must treat IPV like any other operational risk, embedding it into policy, safety planning, and corporate culture.
+- Organisations must treat IPV like any other operational risk, embedding it into policy, safety planning, and corporate culture.

 Why today matters